 Think about how interaction is part of the course: where can students ask their questions and when and how often do they receive feedback?

 You are probably already an expert on the subject of the course, but it is always wise to make sure you have the most recent and up-to-date sources.
 So: take another good look at the sources you already have and possibly collect new ones.
 Consider the use of Open Educational Resources in the course.
 It can save costs and time.
 Of course, you can contact the accountmanager of the library if you need support in searching for and finding OER.
-If you would like to search for OER yourself, you can make use of the selection of a number of known and useful resources.
 It can also be very useful to cooperate with colleagues who are connected to the topic.
 You could use them as a source to write (parts of) the course or to critically assess the course.

 Make sure you always mention a good source and also mention the (Creative Commons) rights of the course you have developed.